chastitywhiterose/Chad/Chad-Story.md

 Chad: How so?
 Is that good or bad?

-Stacy: It\'s good.
+Stacy: It's good.
 What I mean is that you have everything someone could want.
 You have money, fame, looks, and the nicest car in town.
 In spite of all this, you are cleaning up dog poop at an animal shelter!
 Most people in this town think that jobs like this are beneath their dignity